joy-wj/isolation-forest/README.md

 The isolation forest algorithm is original and beautiful in its simplicity; and also seems to work very well, with a few known weaknesses.
 The academic paper is extremely readable so you should start there.

-I have provided some useful code to test and plot the results of your implementation.

-**WARNING**: There are sample implementations out there.
-I will be using [MOSS](https://theory.stanford.edu/~aiken/moss) to compare your programs together and against the known implementations.
-For example, here are two sample implementations:  [mgckind/iso_forest at github](https://github.com/mgckind/iso_forest/blob/master/iso_forest.py) and [Unsupervised Fraud Detection: Isolation Forest at Kaggle](https://www.kaggle.com/rgaddati/unsupervised-fraud-detection-isolation-forest).
-You may read these but absolutely no copying.
-You must learn to implement recursive tree algorithms yourself.

 ## Data sets